Fitting Guide - Lingerie & Swimwear

 Fitting Guide - Lingerie

-It is important to measure yourself or visit a certified fit specialist each time you are considering purchasing a new bra.
+It is important to measure yourself or visit a certified fit specialist each time you are considering purchasing a new bra they can recommend the bra with the right features for you.
 Remember, your bra size can change due to age, diet or exercise, so it is important to have your fit checked regularly.

 To determine your bra size, follow the instructions shown below:

 First measure from the middle of your chest, underneath the remaining breast to the centre of your spine (diagram A).

 Double this measurement to get your band size (this is the ‘underbust’ measurement shown on the picture).

 Now measure from the middle of your chest to the centre of your spine, but this time over the fullest part of your remaining breast (diagram B).

 Double this figure to get your overbust measurement.

 Measurement equals 14½ inches.
 14½ x 2 = 29 Band size is 29 inches.